CUG-EMI/HMCMT2D/README.md

 1. **Custom MUMPS Package:** Initially based on an early version of the MUMPS package for Julia, we have incorporated the latest enhancements into our provided package to ensure seamless integration and superior performance.
 2. **Windows Compatibility:** Recognizing the challenges of running MUMPS on Windows, we have compiled a Windows-specific version of MUMPS.dll using MSYS2 and gfortran.
 This enables Windows users to enjoy the same level of efficiency and reliability as their Linux counterparts.
+3. **Linux Compatibility:** For Linux users, we also provide a Linux-specific version of MUMPS, ensuring compatibility and optimal performance across all platforms.
+By using our custom MUMPS package, users should install Intel oneAPI MKL to ensure compatibility with the MUMPS package.
+4. **MUMPS Binaries:**, All MUMPS binaries (Linux and Windows) are included in the `./lib` directory, and users can easily integrate them into their Julia environment to leverage the full capabilities of MUMPS.

 ## Running HMCMT